NHS 111 is available 24 hours a day, 7 days a week. To get help from NHS 111, you should:

 It might be better for you to try and contact the specialists that look after you before you come to the emergency department.
 Some patients with complicated medical problems need to be looked after in places other than the emergency department, particularly if they are vulnerable to infections.

-NHS 111 is much more than information line – it helps to get people to the right service for their health needs, first time.
+NHS 111 is much more than an information line – it helps to get people to the right service for their health needs, first time.

 NHS 111 can arrange appointments at GP surgeries, some minor injuries units and urgent treatment centres - as well as send an ambulance should the person’s condition be serious or life-threatening.